Turcilingi: Primary sources

-Reynolds and Lopez noted that Jordanes consistently writes the word often translated as "Rugii", normally equated to the name of a Middle Danubian Germanic people, with an "o" and not a "u", when referring to Odoacer.
-They proposed that the version in the Romana could be read as "offspring of a person named Rogus" and they connect this to the fact that a person called Rogas or Ruga or Rugila was recorded as an uncle of Attila.
-They therefore proposed that the passage originally meant "Torcilingi-king, of the stock of Rogus, with Sciri and Herul followers".
-Other historians such as Maenchen-Helfen have objected to this translation, although the Latin is unusual in its grammatical structure: "Jordanes certainly wrote a queer sort of Latin, but genere Rogus means even in the most debased Latin 'by origin a Rogus', that is 'a Rugian'."
+In 1946, Reynolds and Lopez noted that when referring to Odoacer Jordanes consistently writes the word often translated as "Rugii", and normally equated to the name of a Middle Danubian Germanic people, with an "o" and not a "u".
+They therefore proposed that the version in the Romana could be read as "offspring of a person named Rogus", and they connected this to the fact that a person called Rogas or Ruga or Rugila had been recorded as an uncle of Attila.
+They therefore proposed that the key passage in Jordanes originally meant "Torcilingi-king, of the stock of Rogus, with Sciri and Herul followers".
+Other historians have objected to this translation.
+For example Maenchen-Helfen wrote that "Jordanes certainly wrote a queer sort of Latin, but genere Rogus means even in the most debased Latin 'by origin a Rogus', that is 'a Rugian'."

-Centuries later, the Turcilingi are also mentioned works of Paul the Deacon, in both his Historia Langobardorum and Historia Romana.
+Centuries later, the Turcilingi (with a u) were also mentioned works of Paul the Deacon, in both his Historia Langobardorum and Historia Romana.